AskoTJM/BookCollection/README.md

 Run it with 'go run main.go' or with the executable.
 If the browser doesn't automatically open go to address localhost:8080

+If there is no books.db, it will be created with three books as sample data.

 Endpoints:

 GET /